rune/rune/docs/blog/2023-07-17-top-down-synchronization.md

 // if the Dusk SDK has given us a game state then
 // render all the entities in the game if (gameState) {
-    // simple animation ticker.
-Here we're using
-    // Dusk.gameTime() rather
-    // than Date.now() since it'll be synced across
-    // the clients and the
-    // animation should also stay in sync const frame = Math.floor(Dusk.gameTime() / 100) % 6

-    // render all the entities based on the curreng game state ;[...gameState.entities]
+    // render all the entities based on the current game state ;[...gameState.entities]
     .sort((a, b) => a.y - b.y)
     .forEach((entity) => {